T0astBread/sievegen/README.md

   - `names`: https://github.com/dominictarr/random-name

-Also shoutouts to the [managesieve](https://gitlab.com/htgoebel/managesieve) library which is manages to manage ManageSieve.
+Also shoutouts to the [managesieve](https://gitlab.com/htgoebel/managesieve) library which manages to manage ManageSieve.

 ## License